pedropaulo91/Android-CRUD-Project/README.md

 It stores data in a single table called "veiculo" with a primary key column named "_id" and a unique column named "placa".

-It has ListViews for displaying data through a SimpleCursorAdapter with a customized layout.
+It has ListViews for displaying data through SimpleCursorAdapters with a customized layout.